Skip to main content

 Checklist by Zone

 A manufacturing facility has five distinct cleaning zones, each with different soil types, chemical requirements, OSHA implications, and verification methods.
 A single schedule applied to all five zones creates gaps in three of them.
+This guide covers zone checklists, equipment requirements, full-time contract structures, OSHA and third-party compliance, and city-specific cleaning considerations across the Southeast and Sun Belt.

 A documented cleaning program with signed zone completion logs qualifies for up to 25% OSHA good faith penalty reduction and provides the evidentiary foundation for a General Duty Clause defense.
 A schedule without logs demonstrates good intentions.
 It does not demonstrate good faith.